 READ MORE: 25 Fun London Hen Do Ideas

-Bridal Shower Invitations
+2. Bridal Shower Invitations

 - Send an e-invite.
 Websites like Paperless Post offer free designs that you can send to everyone’s email addresses that pop open like little virtual invites.
 Cute and cheap.

 - Design your own invites for free.
 We love Canva, which is a graphic design software that allows you to drag and drop into their templates, so you could update with pictures of the bride or customise your invites depending on the theme.
 You can then use the same designs in all your stationery for the bridal shower (menus, signs, place cards etc) so that you can tie everything in, right from the invites.

 - Buy a download and print pack designed by a small creative business.
 We love Etsy for their selection of bridal shower invitations, they have options for any theme you could think of.